Found us from search engine?

 A: For different reasons, webpages have many different version of URLs that leads to the same page.
 For example: www.example.com and http://www.example.com/ are different URLs that lead users to the same page.

-While human don’t see a problem with this, search engines see it differently.
-First problem with this is that search engine sees this as a case of duplicate content and may penalize your website.
-Secondly, all your traffic are divided and poured into different versions of URL, and since Google take unique pageviews as a factor in ranking a page, you don’t want that to happen.
+While humans don’t see a problem with this, search engines see it differently.
+The first problem with this is that the search engine sees this as a case of duplicate content and may penalize your website.
+Secondly, all your traffic is divided and poured into different versions of URL, and since Google takes unique pageviews as a factor in ranking a page, you don’t want that to happen.

-Canonical links solves all of these issues.
+Canonical links solve all of these issues.
 Canonical links function as a soft redirect, but without redirecting the user.
-It tells browsers to direct the users to the one version of URL that you have assigned.
+It tells browsers to direct the users to the one version of the URL that you have assigned.